nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 <br>

 ### Exit the program : `g exit`
-* You can exit the program with this command, your data will be automatically saved to the hard disk.
+* Done with your session?
+You can exit the program with this command, your data will be automatically saved to the hard disk.
   \
   &nbsp;
 * **Format:** `g exit`